Here is your chance to have your say on how West Lancashire Borough Council should spend money raised from the Community Infrastructure Levy (CIL).

 CIL allows the Council to raise funds from developers who are undertaking new building projects in the Borough.
 The money the Council collect must be used to pay for a wide range of infrastructure needed to support new development across the Borough.
 This can include open spaces, parks, play areas, outdoor sports facilities, playing pitches, cycle paths, footpaths, and community facilities.

-You can send your comments to the Council between Thursday 1 October and Friday 30 October 2015.
-More information will be available at Community Infrastructure Levy consultation from Thursday 1 October, or you can drop in to your local library or Council office to view the documents.
+You can send your comments to the Council between Thursday 6 October and Friday 4 November 2016.
+For more information visit www.westlancs.gov.uk/CFP or drop in to your local library or Council office to view the documents.
 If you have any questions phone 01695 585171.
-You can submit your views through the websiteor by collecting a paper based comments form from one of the above venues.
+You can submit your views by downloading a comments form from the website or by collecting a paper version from one of the above venues.
 We cannot accept anonymous comments so please ensure your name and address are supplied.

 All comments received will be considered as we prepare our final recommendations.
 A final decision on how we spend CIL monies will be made by the Council’s Cabinet in early 2017.